 People

-Tosan Omatsola Project Director
+Tosan Omatsola Interim Executive Director

-Yasmine Haiboub Operations & Tenant Coordinator
+Yasmine Haiboub Community & Operations Manager

 Yasmine Haiboub is an artist, facilitator, and arts administrator currently based on the unceded territories of the xʷməθkwəy̓əm, Skwxwú7mesh, and səl̓ilw̓ətaʔɬ Nations.
 She has recent familial roots in both England and Morocco.